Moving personal belongings to the UK

 You must pay Excise Duty if you ship alcohol or tobacco.

-If you break the rules, your things and any vehicle you move them in may be seized.
-You may also be fined or prosecuted.
+If you break the rules customs can seize your goods and the vehicle you moved them in.
+You can also be fined or prosecuted.

-Your shipping company will tell you how much duty or tax you owe.
-You must pay it before you can collect your things.
+You need to pay any tax or duty you owe.
+You must pay it before you can collect your belongings.

 You can be charged: